membraneframework/membrane_tutorials/videoroom/videoroom.md

-  We might need a member field where we will be holding the list of the peers - why don't you add such a field to our class definition:
+  Firstly let's add a member field responsible for holding the list of peers:
   ```ts
   private peers: Peer[] = [];
   ```